mattdy/nagios-bitcoin/README.md

 ## Service Descriptions
 Check Type | Description | Example output
 ---------- | ----------- | --------------
-blockchain | Check the height of the node blockchain against [Blockchain API](http://blockchain-api.io) | `CRITICAL - node block height = 380882, global block height = 494377`
-connections | Check the number of connections (peers) reported | `OK - network connections = 8`
-warnings | Check for any warnings on the network | `OK` time | Check the difference between the current time and the last generated block | `WARNING - last block = 2504 secs ago`
+blockchain | Check the height of the node blockchain against remote APIs | `CRITICAL - node block height = 380882, global block height = 494377` connections | Check the number of connections (peers) reported | `OK - network connections = 8` warnings | Check for any warnings on the network | `OK` time | Check the difference between the current time and the last generated block | `WARNING - last block = 2504 secs ago`